 Loyola creates Karson Institute for Race, Peace & Social Justice

 Loyola University Maryland’s Office of Equity and Inclusion and Loyola College of Arts and Sciences are launching the Karson Institute for Race, Peace & Social Justice to address racial inequities both in Baltimore and around the country.
-Karsonya “Kaye” Whitehead, Ph.D., associate professor of communication, African, and African American Studies, is the founding director of The Institute.
+Karsonya “Kaye” Whitehead, Ph.D., professor of communication, African, and African American Studies, is the founding executive director of The Institute.

 The Institute aims to provide a space for researchers, students, social justice workers, and activists to come together to research, discuss, debate, and explore answers to America’s most urgent questions on inequality, injustice, and racial inequity.